kage-genotyper/kage/Readme.md

 [![DOI](https://zenodo.org/badge/251419423.svg)](https://zenodo.org/badge/latestdoi/251419423)

-## Update October 16 2023
+## Update November 20 2023
-* KAGE can now genotype structural variants
+* KAGE now has experimental support for genotyping structural variants.
-* The indexing process has been rewritten and indexing is now much faster and requires less memory
+* The indexing process has been rewritten and indexing is now much faster and requires less memory.
+There is now one single command for creating the indexes from an input vcf.
+* Various minor fixes for improved genotyping accuracy on SNPs and short indels.

 ## KAGE: *K*mer-based *A*lignment-free *G*raph G*e*notyper